 - Private: Banks and other financial institutions offer educational loans to students and parents.
 Bowdoin does not make specific recommendations for private educational loans.

 Be sure to research and understand interest rates, fees, terms, and repayment options before borrowing.
 Matriculating students will receive more information about federal loans in May.
 Current Bowdoin students may find the instructions to borrow a federal loan in the Forms and Resources section of their MyAid portal.
-Please review our tip sheet or our detailed financing information document for further information, and feel free to contact the Office of Student Aid if you have questions or would like assistance making a plan.
+Please review our tip sheet, our detailed financing information document, and our student aid calendar for further information, and feel free to contact the Office of Student Aid if you have questions or would like assistance making a plan.